Nepenthes Care Tips

 Its important to have good air movement and allow the greenhouse to dry a little at 60% to help keep bacteria and fungus at bay.
 If you are having these problems adjusting air flow and humidity will in most cases fix this problem.

 A lack of developing pitchers is a sign that your plants need more humidity.

 The general rule here is a very nutrient poor mix with fantastic drainage properties and preferably made up from products such as perlite, coconut husk/chip, long fiber sphagnum moss and pine bark.
 Coconut husk is better if it’s been soaked in rain water for some time prior to using to remove tannins and really we’re removing this from our mix all together.
 Keeping it simple with 2 or 3 ingredients seems to work best with both the plants and the wallet.
 We’re currently using a simple mix of sphagnum moss and a fair amount or perlite and that’s it.
 Generally its proving to give us the best results.

 All Nepenthes require a very low mineral/salts water.

-Rain water, Reverse osmotic water, and distilled water are all preferred, but if you live in an area with water below 250 ppm then this is acceptable as long as you flush their pots with distilled water every couple of weeks to flush out the accumulated salts/nutrients.
+Reverse osmotic water, distilled and rain/tank water are all preferred, but if you live in an area with water below 100 ppm then this is acceptable as long as you flush their pots with distilled water every couple of weeks to flush out the accumulated salts/nutrients.
 Salts building up in the soil is one of the main problems with tap water which after months can kill the plant and promote bacteria growth breaking down the mix or sending it green.
 3 stage R/O filters are available on ebay for under $70 and is a worthwhile investment in growing better plants.